MJRidder/QuizPrep/README.md

 ## (Un)fixed bugs

+### Score counting (unfixed)
+Current set up of JS does not have a unique action/function to restart the quiz (it is a rebranded 'start button').
+Unfortunately restarting the quiz will not reset the values of scores under "incrementScore" and "incrementWrongAnswer".
+Tried adjusting this but it would adjust when the game is still played.
+A unique function/action would need to be created to only restart when the 'Start Button is pressed when it has an inntertext of "Restart".'

+### Answer buttons and scoring moves due to "Next" button (unfixed)

+### Border radius of images (fixed)

+### CSS "not working" due to different levels on the page (fixed)

+### Floating Footer
+For long, the footer did not remain at the bottom of the page, but would float halfway through the page, depending on screen size.

 ## Deployment

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

-- In the [GitHub repository](https://github.com/MJRidder/Ridder-Muziek-Service), navigate to the Settings tab
+- In the [GitHub repository](https://github.com/MJRidder/QuizPrep), navigate to the Settings tab
 - From the source section drop-down menu, select the Main Branch, then click "Save".
 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://mjridder.github.io/Ridder-Muziek-Service/)
+The live link can be found [here](https://mjridder.github.io/QuizPrep/)

 ### Local Deployment
 This project can be cloned or forked in order to make a local copy on your own system.